ni-eric/FSND/project3/README.md

 # initialize a database with placeholder categories, items, and images
 python initialize.py

-# run tests
+# start the webserver on http://localhost:5000
 python project.py
-# visit http://localhost:5000 from your browser
 ```